 Who / What is YES Akademia (YAKA)

 Y.E.S. stands for « Youth Empowerment and Solidarity » and Akademia refers to Plato’s multi-disciplinary learning forum circa 400 years B.C.
 The akademia was the first free and informal higher learning institution in the Western world, which aimed like us today to expand knowledge and the minds, attended by Aristotle and many other great philosophers of the world, with a sacred olive grove dedicated to Athena the goddess of wisdom!
 Plato’s akademia did not have any doctrine to teach but rather posed problems to be studied and solved by others.
-It was interested in practical issues as we are!
+It was interested in practical issues as is YAKA!

-YAKA has 15 other non-paid pro-bono consultants, volunteers and interns.
-All team members are either administrative staff, youth facilitators, social workers, evaluators, experts in international development, volunteers, interns and activists as well as event planners.
+YAKA has a core team of salaried personnel and around 50 pro-bono consultants, volunteers and interns.
+Team members are administrative staff, youth facilitators, social workers, evaluators, experts in international development, volunteers, interns, organizers and activists as well as event planners.

 YAKA provides youth with key tools to help them increase their level of consciousness and actions about development, social, cultural and environmental issues (see Program section below).

-Other partners and supporters are the generous De Groot Foundation for the Press Start entrepreneurship program in France, the American Women’s Group in Paris for mentorship and development projects, the Département de Seine Saint Denis for environmental projects with the COP21, the Fondation EDF for support for our signature 14-month program, the Ecole Jeannine Manuel as a partner in 2014 for the YAKA Connect trip to Nicaragua, Give1Project in Senegal for entrepreneurship programming, Association 120W for our open-space youth conferences, Proskauer Rose LLP for legal support, and many more.
+Other partners and supporters are the generous De Groot Foundation for the Press Start entrepreneurship program in France, the American Women’s Group in Paris for mentorship and development projects, the Département de Seine Saint Denis for environmental projects with the COP21, the Fondation EDF for support with our IMPOWER program, the Ecole Jeannine Manuel as a partner in 2014 for the YAKA Connect trip to Nicaragua, Give1Project in Senegal for entrepreneurship programming, Association 120W for our open-space youth conferences, Proskauer Rose LLP for legal support, and many more.

 Programs: how and where?

-- Preparation and raise of consciousness: 8 months of weekly 3-hours workshops mixing youth, volunteers and staff in Paris, France, to learn the tools for better public speaking, creating social entrepreneurship projects, understanding and acting upon social injustices locally and globally, how to create multicultural and culturally-sensitive development projects and much more.
+- Phase 1 – Preparation and raise of consciousness: 8 months of weekly 3-hours workshops mixing youth, volunteers and staff in Paris, France, to learn the tools for better public speaking, creating social entrepreneurship projects, understanding and acting upon social injustices locally and globally, how to create multicultural and culturally-sensitive development projects and much more.

-- Preparation: three core workshops in Paris or virtually
+- Phase 1 – Preparation: three core workshops in Paris or virtually

-- Action: three workshops upon return to integrate this experience.
+- Phase 3 – Action: three workshops upon return to integrate this experience.

 Press Start: Social Entrepreneurship program, for youth aged 18 to 35 from all over France.

 The topics explored through these dialogues are focused on how youth social entrepreneurs, policy-makers, academics, civil society and decision-makers can create social change through exploring their own cultural and religious identities while focusing on questions related to environmental protection.

 With the COP21 or CMP11 held in Le Bourget, France from November 30 to December 11, 2015, Press Start created multidisciplinary team of people to come together to discuss how religion and faith tie to the United Nations Framework Convention on Climate Change.
 Through Press Start Dialogues youth explored together their role in the climate conference, and came together with academics, scholars, policy-makers and entrepreneurs, around a central topic, in order to explore identities.
 They figured out concrete solutions to commit to 50% reduction in global warming pollution by 2030 and to be carbon neutral by 2050.

-1. Eric Allmang, Founder and Director of Incub Ethic, http://www.incubethic.fr/
+- Eric Allmang, Founder and Director of Incub Ethic, http://www.incubethic.fr/

-4. Sofiane Bouarif, YAKA Alumni
+- Sofiane Bouarif, YAKA Alumni

-5. Max Boulanger, Director of the IUT de Montreuil
+- Max Boulanger, Director of the IUT de Montreuil

-7. Wadia Chaftar, Entrepreneur, Covet Chic, http://www.covetchic.com/en/
+- Wadia Chaftar, Entrepreneur, Covet Chic, http://www.covetchic.com/en/

-8. Laure Ducos, Project Manager, BLOOM, http://www.bloomassociation.org/nous-connaitre/notre-equipe/
+- Laure Ducos, Project Manager, BLOOM, http://www.bloomassociation.org/nous-connaitre/notre-equipe/

-9. Dr Sami Everett, Woolf Institute researcher on interfaith cooperation
+- Dr Sami Everett, Woolf Institute researcher on interfaith cooperation

 - Héritier Luwawa, CEO at DWEHO Groupe / BE Eco Services, http://www.be-eco-services.fr/

-11. Kevin Murray, Executive Director, PHRGE, Northeastern University School of Law, Boston
+- Kevin Murray, Executive Director, PHRGE, Northeastern University School of Law, Boston

 - Neil Stott, Senior Teaching Faculty in Social Innovation, Executive Director of the Centre for Social innovation, Cambridge University Judge Business School, http://www.jbs.cam.ac.uk/faculty-research/faculty-a-z/neil-stott/

 - Dave Wasserman, Director and Founder of Os Figueros, http://osfigueiros.com/